Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Increase the value in the max_connect_errors parameter in the parameter group that the database uses.
 - [ ] Update the Lambda function's reserved concurrency to a higher value.

-### A company stores files on 50 Amazon S3 buckets in the same AWS Region The company wants to connect to the S3 buckets securely over a private connection from its Amazon EC2 instances.
-The company needs a solution that produces no additional cost.
-Which solution will meet these requirements?

-- [ ] Create a gateway VPC endpoint lor each S3 bucket Attach the gateway VPC endpoints to each subnet inside the VPC.
-- [ ] Create an interface VPC endpoint (or each S3 bucket Attach the interface VPC endpoints to each subnet inside the VPC.
-- [x] Create one gateway VPC endpoint for all the S3 buckets Add the gateway VPC endpoint to the VPC route table.
-- [ ] Create one interface VPC endpoint for all the S3 buckets Add the interface VPC endpoint to the VPC route table.
+### ...

 ### A company uses AWS CloudFormation to deploy its application infrastructure Recently, a user accidentally changed a property of a database in a CloudFormation template and performed a stack update that caused an interruption to the application A SysOps administrator must determine how to modify the deployment process to allow the DevOps team to continue to deploy the infrastructure, but prevent against accidental modifications to specific resources.
 Which solution will meet these requirements?

 - [ ] Set up an AWS Config rule to alert based on changes to any CloudFormation stack An AWS Lambda function can then describe the stack to determine if any protected resources were modified and cancel the operation.
-- [x] Set up an Amazon CloudWatch Events event with a rule to trigger based on any CloudFormation API call An AWS Lambda function can then describe the stack to determine if any protected resources were modified and cancel the operation.
+- [ ] Set up an Amazon CloudWatch Events event with a rule to trigger based on any CloudFormation API call An AWS Lambda function can then describe the stack to determine if any protected resources were modified and cancel the operation.
-- [ ] Launch the CloudFormation templates using a stack policy with an explicit allow for all resources and an explicit deny of the protected resources with an action of Update.
+- [x] Launch the CloudFormation templates using a stack policy with an explicit allow for all resources and an explicit deny of the protected resources with an action of Update.
 - [ ] Attach an IAM policy to the DevOps team role that prevents a CloudFormation stack from updating, with a condition based on the specific Amazon Resource Names (ARNs) of the protected resources

 ### A SysOps administrator receives notification that an application that is running on Amazon EC2 instances has failed to authenticate to an Amazon RDS database.
 To troubleshoot, the SysOps administrator needs to investigate AWS Secrets Manager password rotation.
 Which Amazon CloudWatch log will provide insight into the password rotation?